 Like its Midwestern neighbors, Wisconsin is part of America’s heartland.
 Along with affordable living (especially its cheap rent), gorgeous natural resources (with shores on Lake Superior and Lake Michigan), awesome cities (like Madison, Milwaukee, and Green Bay), and down-to-earth folks (ya betcha!), it’s clear to see why the state is the celebrated treasure of the Midwest.

 Considering a move to Wisconsin?
-Great Guys Moving wants to help you weigh the pros and cons of moving to the Dairy State.
+Great Guys Moving wants to help you weigh the pros and cons of moving to the Dairy State and provide a ranked list of the best moving companies in Wisconsin to help you relocate.
 This guide covers the following topics:

 - Things to Consider Before Moving to WI